-The registered manager and principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
 The whole staff team had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.